itsthejb/NSURL-QueryDictionary/README.md

 * `-[NSString URLQueryDictionary]` split a valid query string into key/value pairs.
 * `-[NSDictionary URLQueryString]` the reverse of above; create a URL query string from an `NSDictionary` instance.

-Queries with empty values are converted to `NSNull` and vice versa as of v0.0.4.
+Queries with empty values are converted to `NSNull` and vice versa as of v0.0.5.

 ##Version history

+**v0.0.5**

+Covered an additional empty value case - URL query component has separator, but empty value.

 **v0.0.4**